nixworks/public/news/2011/01/18/index.md

 ##### Russian President
 ### [President of Russia Dmitry Medvedev, on his first visit to the West Bank as head of state, confirms "support [for] the inalienable right of the Palestinian people to an independent state with its capital in East Jerusalem." ](/news/2011/01/18/president-of-russia-dmitry-medvedev-on-his-first-visit-to-the-west-bank-as-head-of-state-confirms-support-for-the-inalienable-right-of.md)
-_Context: East Jerusalem, Dmitry Medvedev, West Bank, Russian President_
+_Context: West Bank, Russian President, Dmitry Medvedev, East Jerusalem_

 ##### Puntland
 ### [The Puntland autonomous region of Somalia says it is "breaking away" from the federation until a legitimate government is put in place. ](/news/2011/01/18/the-puntland-autonomous-region-of-somalia-says-it-is-breaking-away-from-the-federation-until-a-legitimate-government-is-put-in-place.md)
-_Context: Puntland, Somalia_
+_Context: Somalia, Puntland_

 ##### China
 ### [Chinese President Hu Jintao begins a four-day state visit to the United States. ](/news/2011/01/18/chinese-president-hu-jintao-begins-a-four-day-state-visit-to-the-united-states.md)